Alliance Defending Freedom

-Alliance Defending Freedom (ADF, formerly Alliance Defense Fund) is an American conservative Christian legal advocacy group that works to curtail rights for LGBTQ people; expand Christian practices within public schools and in government; and outlaw abortion.
-ADF is headquartered in Scottsdale, Arizona, with branch offices in Washington, D.C. and New York, among other locations.
-The global arm, Alliance Defending Freedom International, which is headquartered in Vienna, Austria, operates in over 100 countries.
+The Alliance Defending Freedom (ADF), formerly the Alliance Defense Fund, is an American 501(c)3 nonprofit conservative Christian legal advocacy group.
+It works to expand Christian religious practices within public schools and in government, and is most known for its stance on outlawing abortion, opposing same-sex marriage and other LGBTQ rights, transgender rights, and anti-discrimination laws.
+As of 2025, ADF has played a role in at least 74 Supreme Court decisions and directly represented 15 parties in Supreme Court wins.
+ADF is headquartered in Scottsdale, Arizona, with branch offices in several locations including Washington, D.C., and New York.
+Its international subsidiary, Alliance Defending Freedom International, with headquarters in Vienna, Austria, operates in over 100 countries.